novaeco-tech/novarecycle/README.md

-# NovaWaste Sector
+# NovaRecycle Sector

-Welcome to the `NovaWaste` Vertical Sector.
+Welcome to the `NovaRecycle` Vertical Sector.
-Waste‑to‑value streams, recycling management.
+Management of recycling centers and urban mining recovery.